-A bill that would put a stop to people owning pet monkeys was introduced in the House of Representatives last month.
-If enacted, the Captive Primate Safety Act would prohibit the import, export, sale, and transport of any non-human primate.
+A bill that would ban people from owning pet monkeys, apes, and other primates has been introduced in Congress.
+If enacted, the Captive Primate Safety Act (H.R.
+3135/S. 1588) would prohibit the import, export, sale, and transport of any nonhuman primate.

-Although baby monkeys may look cute and cuddly, they soon grow strong and become more aggressive, as they start acting on their natural, wild instincts.
-Owners will then often confine the monkeys to small cages and have their teeth pulled.
-A few lucky ones make it to a sanctuary.
-But oftentimes, these facilities are also caring for primates who have been released from labs.
-This further strains valuable resources, making it more difficult for sanctuaries to provide refuge to animals released from labs.
+Although baby monkeys may look cute and cuddly, they soon grow strong and become more aggressive as they start acting on their natural, wild instincts.
+Owners will then often confine the primates to small cages and have their teeth pulled.
+A few lucky ones make it to a sanctuary, but these facilities are often also caring for primates who have been released from labs.
+This further strains valuable resources, making it more difficult for sanctuaries to provide refuge to animals formerly used in research.